quynhXEM/chat.web/docs/choosing-an-issue.md

 ## Finding a good first issue

-All the issues for Element Web live in the [element-web](https://github.com/element-hq/element-web) repository, including issues that actually need fixing in one of the related repos.
+All the issues for SOC Connect Web live in the [element-web](https://github.com/element-hq/element-web) repository, including issues that actually need fixing in one of the related repos.